0ldriku/CAF-Annotator/README.md

     - CELEX log frequency: The averaged logarithmic frequency of content words produced in a text based on the CELEX corpus.
     - Lexical density: The proportion of content words to the total words produced.

-- Accuracy and Dysfluency
+- Accuracy
-    - I have no idea how to auto detect the accuracy and dyfluency.
+    - I have no idea how to auto detect the accuracy.
 The user can only manually annotate the accuracy and dysfluency.
-But I will make the function to computate accuracy and dysfluency soon.

 ## The CPU usage in the transcription step